nats-io/nats-architecture-and-design/adr/ADR-49.md

-    // Loads the value from the stream subject, options to supply a specific seq/time for example func Load(subject string, opts ...LoadOption) (Entry, error) }
+    // Loads the value from the stream subject, options to supply a specific seq/time for example func Load(subject string, opts ...LoadOption) (Entry, error)

+    // Loads a group of subjects from the same stream using a direct batch get, performs the
+    // calculation to combine these numbers client side func LoadMulti(subjects []string, opts ...LoadOptions) ([]Entry, error) }
 ```